-(ii) Onerous Contracts - Cost of Fulfilling a Contract (Amendments to IAS 37, Provisions, Contingent Liabilities and Contingent Assets ("IAS 37") ("Amendments to IAS 37"):
+(i) Onerous Contracts - Cost of Fulfilling a Contract (Amendments to IAS 37, Provisions, Contingent Liabilities and Contingent Assets ("IAS 37") ("Amendments to IAS 37"):

 On May 14, 2020, the IASB issued Amendments to IAS 37.
 The amendments are effective for annual periods beginning on or after January 1, 2022 and apply to contracts existing at the date when the amendments are first applied.
-Early adoption is permitted.